probbe/python_u/README.md

 # python_u
-programs created for the Udemy Complete Python Bootcamp
+Programs created for the Udemy Complete Python Bootcamp.
+This course was started in December 2018.